tylerfouch/Modeling-NYC-Transit-Demand/README.md

 stations/locations of your own choosing.
 To do so, you must include a name for the station, its latitude and longitude coordinates, the lines that serve the station, whether it's a terminus station, whether it's a commuter station, and whether it's a transfer station.
+A new table with the predicted ridership will be saved to `saved_ridership.csv`.

 Methods: SQL, regression models, ACS data, visualization